Football in Germany: Euro 2024

-In 2024, Germany will host the UEFA Euro 2024, it will be taking place in 10 cities, Berlin, Cologne, Dortmund, Düsseldorf, Frankfurt, Gelsenkirchen, Hamburg, Leipzig, Munich and Stuttgart.
-The opening match will take place at the Allianz Arena in Munich and the final will take place at the Olympiastadion in Berlin.
+In 2024, Germany hosted the UEFA Euro 2024.
+It took place in 10 cities, Berlin, Cologne, Dortmund, Düsseldorf, Frankfurt, Gelsenkirchen, Hamburg, Leipzig, Munich and Stuttgart.
+The opening match took place at the Allianz Arena in Munich and the final took place at the Olympiastadion in Berlin.

 Football competitions

 Bundesliga

 The country's premier football competition is the 18-team Bundesliga.
 Bayern Munich has won a record of 31 Bundesliga championships since the formation of the league in 1963.
 Hamburger SV was the only team to have played in every Bundesliga season until the 2017–18 season when they were relegated for the first time in club history.
 The second-tier league is known as the 2.
 Bundesliga.
 A 3.
-Liga, run directly by the DFB instead of the DFB-affiliated German Football League (DFL, from the German Deutsche Fußball Liga) which operates the two Bundesligen, was introduced in 2008.
+Liga, run directly by the DFB instead of the DFB-affiliated German Football League (DFL, from the Deutsche Fußball Liga) which operates the two Bundesligen, was introduced in 2008.